Lindisfarne: Community

 A February 2020 report provided an update on the island.
-At the time, three pubs and a hotel were operating; the store had closed but the post office remained in operation.
+At the time, three pubs and a hotel were operating; the shop had closed but the post office remained in operation.
 No professional or medical services were available and residents were driving to Berwick-upon-Tweed for groceries and other supplies.
 Points of interest for visitors included Lindisfarne Castle operated by the National Trust, the priory, the historic church, the nature reserve and the beaches.
 At certain times of year, numerous migratory birds can be seen.

 Causeway safety

 Warning signs urge visitors walking to the island to keep to the marked path, to check tide times and weather carefully, and to seek local advice if in doubt.
 For drivers, tide tables are prominently displayed at both ends of the causeway and also where the Holy Island road leaves the A1 Great North Road at Beal.
-The causeway is generally open from about three hours after high tide until two hours before the next high tide, but the period of closure may be extended during stormy weather.
-Tide tables giving the safe crossing periods are published by Northumberland County Council.
+The causeway is generally open from about three hours after high tide until two hours before the next high tide.
+Tide tables giving safe crossing periods are published by Northumberland County Council.